MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-changes-history.md

 ### What's new

-- Added new "MDX Number of calculation covers" performance collection rule which collects total number of evaluation nodes built by MDX execution plans, including active and cached
+- Added new "MDX Number of calculation covers" performance collection rule that collects total number of evaluation nodes built by MDX execution plans, including active and cached
-- Added new "MDX total cells calculated" performance collection rule which collects the total number of cell properties
+- Added new "MDX total cells calculated" performance collection rule that collects the total number of cell properties
-- Added new "MDX Total NON EMPTY for calculated members" performance collection rule which collects total number of times a NON EMPTY algorithm looped over calculated members
+- Added new "MDX Total NON EMPTY for calculated members" performance collection rule that collects total number of times a NON EMPTY algorithm looped over calculated members
-- Added new "MDX Total NON EMPTY unoptimized" performance collection rule which collects total number of times an unoptimized NON EMPTY algorithm was used
+- Added new "MDX Total NON EMPTY unoptimized" performance collection rule that collects total number of times an unoptimized NON EMPTY algorithm was used
-- Added new "MDX Total Recomputes" performance collection rule which collects collects total number of cells recomputed due to error
+- Added new "MDX Total Recomputes" performance collection rule that collects collects total number of cells recomputed due to error
-- Added new "MDX Total Sonar subcubes" performance collection rule which collects total number of subcubes that the query optimizer generated
+- Added new "MDX Total Sonar subcubes" performance collection rule that collects total number of subcubes that the query optimizer generated
-- Added new "Processing Aggreagations Rows created/sec" performance collection rule which collects rate of aggregation rows created during processing of aggregations in MOLAP data files
+- Added new "Processing Aggreagations Rows created/sec" performance collection rule that collects rate of aggregation rows created during processing of aggregations in MOLAP data files
-- Added new "Indexes Processing Rows/sec" performance collection rule which collects the number of rows per second being read from MOLAP stores to create indexes during a processing workload
+- Added new "Indexes Processing Rows/sec" performance collection rule that collects the number of rows per second being read from MOLAP stores to create indexes during a processing workload
-- Added new "Processing Rows written/sec" performance collection rule which collects rate of rows written during processing of data
+- Added new "Processing Rows written/sec" performance collection rule that collects rate of rows written during processing of data
 - Improved the memory-related instance monitoring workflows by adding new properties and removing deprecated ones
 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for the SQL Server Analysis Services
 - Added support for enabling [diagnostic tracing](/troubleshoot/system-center/scom/use-diagnostic-tracing) in the System Center Operations Manager toolset